polimi-ispl/deep_prior_interpolation/README.md

 This python project is organized as follows:
  - `main.py` is the main script that actually does the interpolation
- - `parameter.py` contains the run options that the main will parse as shell arguments
+ - `parameter.py` contains the run options that the main will parse as shell arguments.
+Check it out!
- - `architectures.py` contains pytorch implementations of the networks and loss functions
+ - `architectures` contains pytorch implementations of the networks and loss functions
- - `data.py` contains some data management utilities
+ - `data.py` contains data management utilities, such as data patch extraction.
- - `utils.py` contains some general purpose utilities
+ - `utils` contains some general purpose utilities

 ## Usage Examples
 Here we report the example tests included in the paper.